How to reduce and remove pigment spots?

 Hyperpigmentation, pigment spots, liver spots, age spots, melasma….
 "Dear child has many names!

 The pigments in our skin are there to protect the skin cells from the sun's UV rays.
 This is why we get browner in the skin when we have been out in the sun.
-The sun's UV rays can also burn, causing damage deep into the skin.
+The sun's UV rays can also burn and cause damage deep down in the skin.
 When a skin cell is damaged, it no longer works properly.
-It can result in it making either too much or too little pigment, there can be too many dead skin cells on the surface, the cells that form collagen and elastin no longer work so well.
+It can result in it producing either too much or too little pigment, it can accumulate with dead skin cells on the skin surface, and the cells that form collagen and elastin no longer work so well.
 The skin gets an uneven surface - in both color and texture - and looks older.

 The most important thing you can do is protect your skin from the sun.
-Use SPF 50 and avoid getting sun directly on your face.
+Use sunscreen with a factor of sun , and avoid getting sun directly on your face.
 Wear sunglasses, a sun hat and feel free to lie under an umbrella on the beach.
 Because it is unfortunately the case that once you have started to get pigment spots, they pop out at the slightest ray of sunshine.

 Hormonal imbalances can also lead to pigmentation.
-So during puberty, pregnancy and menopause you need to be extra careful.
+So during puberty, pregnancy and menopause you should be extra careful.
 Birth control pills and other medications can also affect the production of pigment in the skin.

 If the skin is light, thin and sensitive, you have scars from acne or other things, there is also an increased risk of getting pigmentation.